-SUPPLIER ENVIRONMENT ASSESSMENT
+SUPPLIER ENVIRONMENTAL ASSESSMENT

-The company finds that it is essential to make a supplier environmental assessment, in order to ensure more transparency and better environmental performances of the supply chain.
-On this occasion, the potential and current environmental impacts, prevention, mitigation and remedial actions, taken by the suppliers and the environmental assessment parameters, are individuated.
+The company finds that it is essential to make a supplier environmental assessment, in order to guarantee more transparency and better environmental performances of the supply chain.
+Environmental certification ensures the company that the product Is sustainable and socially acceptable, respecting the current regulations and above, as well as having minimal impact on the environment.